 The benefits of Brow Lamination

-Brow Lamination is significantly cheaper than microblading, far less maintenance and relatively painless when compared to microblading.
-Brow Lamination is also not permanent which is great because it still allows you control over your loom and appearance.
+Brow Lamination is significantly cheaper than microblading, requires far less maintenance and is relatively painless compared to microblading.
+Brow Lamination is also not permanent, which is great because it allows you control over your loom and appearance.